prasadiw/Nightwatchjs/README.md

 3. Run tests:

-- step 1: Copy test/tests you want to run in to ./test folder from v1.0 folder (v1.0 folder includes all the test related to this project)
+- step 1: Copy test/tests you want to run in to ./test folder from v1.0 folder (v1.0 folder includes all the tests related to this project)
 - step 2: Run below command

   npm test